Cecil B. DeMille: 1881–1899: early years

 On January 8, 1893, at age 40, Henry de Mille died suddenly from typhoid fever, leaving Beatrice with three children.
 To provide for her family, she opened the Henry C. de Mille School for Girls in her home in February 1893.
-The aim of the school was to teach young women to properly understand and fulfill the women's duty to themselves, their home, and their country.
+The school aimed to teach young women to properly understand and fulfill their duties to themselves, their home, and their country.
 Beatrice had "enthusiastically supported" Henry's theatrical aspirations.
 She later became the second female play broker on Broadway.
 On Henry's deathbed, he told his wife that he did not want his sons to become playwrights.
-DeMille's mother sent him to Pennsylvania Military College (now Widener University) in Chester, Pennsylvania, at age 15.
+DeMille's mother sent him to Pennsylvania Military College (now Widener University) in Chester, Pennsylvania, at the age of 15.
 He fled the school to join the Spanish–American War, but failed to meet the age requirement.
 At the military college, even though his grades were average, he reportedly excelled in personal conduct.

 DeMille attended the American Academy of Dramatic Arts (tuition-free due to his father's service to the academy).
-He graduated in 1900, and for graduation, his performance was the play The Arcady Trail.
-In the audience was Charles Frohman, who cast DeMille in his play Hearts are Trumps, DeMille's Broadway debut.
+He graduated in 1900, and for graduation, his performance was in the play The Arcady Trail.
+In the audience was Charles Frohman, who cast DeMille in his play Hearts Are Trumps, DeMille's Broadway debut.

 DeMille was an active Freemason and member of Prince of Orange Lodge #16 in New York City.

 1900–1912: theater

 Charles Frohman, Constance Adams, and David Belasco

-Cecil B. DeMille began his career as an actor on stage in 1900 in the theatrical company of Charles Frohman.
+Cecil B. DeMille began his career as an actor on stage in 1900 with the theatrical company of Charles Frohman.
 He debuted on February 21, 1900, in the play Hearts Are Trumps at New York's Garden Theater.
 In 1901, DeMille starred in productions of A Repentance, To Have and to Hold, and Are You a Mason?
 At age 21, he married Constance Adams on August 16, 1902, at Adams's father's home in East Orange, New Jersey.
 The wedding party was small.
 Beatrice DeMille's family did not attend.
 Simon Louvish suggests that this was to conceal DeMille's partial Jewish heritage.
 Adams was 29 years old at the time of the marriage.
-They had met in a theater in Washington D.C. while they were both acting in Hearts Are Trumps.
+They had met in a theater in Washington, D.C. while they were both acting in Hearts Are Trumps.

 They were sexually incompatible; according to DeMille, Adams was too "pure" to "feel such violent and evil passions" as he.
 DeMille had more violent sexual preferences and fetishes than his wife.
 Adams allowed DeMille to have several long-term mistresses during their marriage as an outlet while maintaining an appearance of a faithful marriage.
 One of DeMille's affairs was with his screenwriter Jeanie MacPherson.
 Despite his reputation for extramarital affairs, DeMille did not like to have affairs with his stars, as he believed it would cause him to lose control as a director.
-He once said he maintained his self-control when Gloria Swanson sat on his lap, and refused to touch her.
+He once said he maintained his self-control when Gloria Swanson sat on his lap and refused to touch her.